openvinotoolkit/docker_ci/docs/containers.md

 ## Runtime images

-The runtime images include OpenVINO toolkit with all required dependencies to run inference operations and openvino API both in python and C++.
+The runtime images include OpenVINO toolkit with all required dependencies to run inference operations and OpenVINO API both in Python and C++.
 There are no development tools installed.
 Here are examples how the runtime image could be used: